-Parking permit fees vary according to the type of permit; consult the fee schedule at Parking Services or Information Booth.
+Parking permit fees vary according to the type of permit; consult the fee schedule at Parking Services, Information Booth or on website.
 Be sure to obtain the permit best suited to your parking needs, as refunds will not be issued after seven calendar days of purchase.
 (Also, refunds will be processed only after available funds have been credited to any outstanding fine balances.)
-While a parking permit may be shared among users the ownership (person responsible for the fines associated with the use of a permit) of the parking permit is not transferable.

 Dates of validity for parking permits are: Fall: 9/1 to 1/31/ Spring: 2/1 to 5/31 Summer: 6/1 to 8/31 Annual 9/1 to 8/31 Since parking spaces are limited, purchase of a parking permit does not assure a parking space.